A Guide to Optimal Health in Aged Care

 Health becomes a major focus as a person ages and certain deficiencies appear.
 Though older adults may be free of disease, the natural ageing process can still be quite challenging to overcome (Smith et al. 2023).

 Even so, a few simple things can be done to obtain and maintain optimal health.

 Sticking to a healthy diet is a key component to maintaining health at any stage of life, but is especially important for older adults.
 A nutritious and balanced diet can help prevent common health problems like heart disease, high blood pressure, stroke, diabetes, obesity and many others.

-People over 50 are recommended to choose from the following foods and portion sizes each day:
+People aged over 50 are recommended to consume the following foods and portion sizes each day:

 Reducing the intake of sodium, fats and sugars is recommended (Better Health Channel 2017).

 Older adults with health conditions such as diabetes or heart disease may need to follow different dietary requirements as directed by their physicians.

 Getting the proper amount of sleep at night is important.
 Older adults should be getting between seven and nine hours of sleep every night.
 Being well-rested helps in lowering health risks and maintaining energy levels throughout the day (Sleep Health Foundation 2019).